The Fly Light Sport CA Experience

 22 hours with one of our instructors in cockpit

-Ground school study materials
+Ground school link to online study

 Use of our headsets